Wednesday, October 16, 2024

 Africa Trip 2024 - Day 3, Flight to North Serengeti NP

-[This is post #5 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #5 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 We were up bright and early on Thursday, September 12, for our flight to Serengeti National Park.
 We checked out and hung around at the front desk, which is outside!